 Hair and Skin Care

-This procedure applies to children placed in children's homes and foster homes managed by the authority, but the principles apply to the placement of all looked after children.
+SCOPE OF THIS CHAPTERThis procedure applies to children placed in children's homes and foster homes managed by the authority, but the principles apply to the placement of all looked after children.
 Therefore, where children in care are placed with parents, relatives or friends or in placements not managed by the authority, the social worker must ensure these or other adequate procedures are applied.

 1. General Principles

 Each child's Placement Plan/Placement Information Record should show how their hair and skin care needs are being addressed; with a view to encouraging and supporting them to adopt a positive and healthy lifestyle.

 In the absence of such a plan, the following must be adhered to:

 - Hair and skin care products and services may only be obtained from reputable, professional and suitably qualified providers;

 - Where children have special needs or there are health care concerns regarding their hair or skin, specialist or professional advice must be sought and recommended treatment provided;

 - Children must be provided with combs, brushes, oils, shampoos, creams and other hair or skin care products suitable to their needs, age and understanding;

 - Children's daily routine should include opportunities, with support if necessary, to cleanse themselves and brush and/or comb their hair;